Daimler says would welcome new Chinese long-term investor

-FRANKFURT Daimler AG (DAIGn.DE) on Thursday signaled it was open to welcoming new long-term shareholders from China, responding to a Chinese media report that Chinese automaker BAIC Motor was interested in taking a stake.
+FRANKFURT Aug 27 Daimler AG on Thursday signalled it was open to welcoming new long-term shareholders from China, responding to a media report that Chinese automaker BAIC Motor was interested in taking a stake.

-Upon being asked about the report, which said Beijing Automotive was in talks to buy a major stake in Daimler, the German auto maker said it was happy with its current shareholder structure but said it was always pleased about interest from potential long-term investors.
+Upon being asked about a report in the Beijing Times, which said Beijing Automotive was in talks to buy a major stake in Daimler, the German auto maker said it was happy with its current shareholder structure but said it was always pleased about interest from potential long-term investors.

 "BAIC is our most important partner in China," Daimler said.
 "Generally speaking we want to remain attractive for long term investors.
 Investors from China are also welcome."